SeamlessDistribution/SeamlessDistribution.github.io/merchant/webshop/index.md

 ### 4. Go Live!

-To go live with your integration, you can [contact](/contact) Seamless to get the credentials for your webshop (terminal ID and password).
+To go live with your integration, [contact](/contact) Seamless to get the credentials for your webshop (terminal ID and password).
 You can also [certificate](/merchant/reference/certification.html) your integration, if you want.